Pittsburgh Native Reflects on a New Era for Surgical Robotics in an Iconic City

 Toward the end of high school, as the Reagan-Mondale presidential election took shape, I developed a strong interest in politics and public service.
 That led me to pursue a summer internship on Capitol Hill during college, followed by the decision to attend law school in Washington.
 I then spent the next eight years in the U.S. House of Representatives, U.S. Senate, and the U.S. Department of Health and Human Services, where I became deeply involved in major health care legislation and regulations aimed at improving access to care.

 Founded to further develop technology from Carnegie Mellon University’s Robotics Institute, Blue Belt possessed one of the industry’s deepest knowledge bases in clinical, robotics-assisted orthopedic surgery.
 During the almost six years since acquisition, we more than tripled the headcount at this R&D hub from roughly 60 to more than 200 employees.
-In fact, just a few weeks ago we had a ribbon-cutting ceremony in the Strip District to officially open our new $20+ million R&D facility, just blocks away from Blue Belt’s original home in more modest quarters.
+In fact, in October of 2021, we had a ribbon-cutting ceremony in the Strip District to officially open our new $20+ million R&D facility, just blocks away from Blue Belt’s original home in more modest quarters.